MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FAQ/RS485_tips_and_tricks.md

 <!-- markdown-link-check-enable -->

 ### **Using a dedicated Wago RS485 module**
-Depending on requirements a dedicated RS485 module might be required instead of using the onboard serial port of the device (is available).
+Depending on requirements a dedicated RS485 module might be required instead of using the onboard serial port of the device (if available).

 Based on user experience in this field, pay attention to:
-- reset the module to factory settings before using
+- reset the module to factory settings before using.
 - last confirmed working version of required libraries:
     - WagoSysModule_75x_65x: Version 1.9.5.2
     - WagoTypesCom: Version 1.6.1.3